 The bleach bath will lift your hair 1-2 levels.

-Yes, you can do bleach baths frequently, just not twice in one day.
-To be safe, leave 24-48 hours between bleach baths!
+Yes, you can do the baths frequently, just not twice in one day.
+To be safe, leave 24-48 hours in between the process!

 Yes, it will remove color deposits from hair that’s already been dyed.